le0nAg/le0nAg.github.io/_posts/2025-05-31-binary-search-and-sqli.md

 ### Burp Suite cluster bomb

 The first and most common approach to this challenge is using the Burp Intruder.
-We can define two variable payloads: the first one for the positions over which to iterate ($pos in the image) with a numeric payload, and the second one an alphabet to try.
+We can define two variable payloads: the first one for the positions over which to iterate (§pos§ in the image) with a numeric payload, and the second one an alphabet to try (§payload§ in the image).

 ![Burp Intruder configuration](/assets/images/burp_intruder_conf.png)